Langster2323/LoopIn/loops-admin/README.md

 2. Navigate to **Settings** > **Branches**
 3. Add or edit branch protection rules for `main` (and `develop` if applicable)
 4. Enable **Require status checks to pass before merging**
-5. Select the `lint-and-format` job from the list of required status checks
+5. Select the `lint-and-format` and `e2e-tests` jobs from the list of required status checks
 6. Optionally enable **Require branches to be up to date before merging**

 This ensures that: